IBM/cloud-functions-workshops/101-workshop-nodejs/bonus-exercises/ex1-invoking-an-async-api.md

 # Calling an external API from an Async action

-In this exercise, we will create a new action  that takes a price and currency and returns a message contains the equivalent amount of Bitcoin by calling an external API asynchronously.
+This exercise challenges you to create a new action that takes a price and currency and returns a message that contains the equivalent amount of Bitcoin.
+The actual conversion will be done by calling an external API asynchronously from your function.

 ## Input